-Welcome, and thanks for dropping into Travel Eat Cook.
-If you are here, you must want to know what Travel Eat Cook is all about.
+Welcome, and thanks for dropping into the about page for Travel Eat Cook.
+If you’re here, you must be curious as to how this all got started!.

 How the Idea Began

 Recently though, I realized I was done.
 Done sitting in traffic … done putting work first … and most of all done working on vacation!

 But being done isn’t enough, you need to have a next.
 You always hear motivational speakers say, “follow your heart” and “do what you love.”
 So I decided to do just that.

 I love to travel, I love to eat and I love to cook.
 I also really enjoy writing!
 Wrapping these loves of mine together seemed like a natural.
-So the idea for TRAVEL-EAT-COOK began to grow.
+So the idea about TRAVEL-EAT-COOK began to grow.

 Some Quick History…